DevExpress-Examples/reporting-blazor-email-report/README.md

 Click on the newly added button to open a [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) where you specify the mail option: recipients, subject, body.
 The following components are used for email fields:
 - [DxTagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) allows users to select recipients the list of the recipients.
-- [DxTextBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTextBox) allows users specify the email subject and attachment file name.
+- [DxTextBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTextBox) allows users to specify the email subject and attachment file name.
 - [DxComboBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBox-2) allows users to select attachment format.
 - [DxHtmlEditor](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxHtmlEditor?v=24.1) allows users to specify the mail body.

-For the `DxPopup` configuration in this example, refer to the following file: [ReportViewer.razor](BlazorReportViewer/Pages/ReportViewer.razor#L28).
+For the `DxPopup` configuration, refer to the following file: [ReportViewer.razor](BlazorReportViewer/Pages/ReportViewer.razor#L28).

 The [DxToastProvider](https://docs.devexpress.devx/Blazor/DevExpress.Blazor.DxToastProvider?v=24.1) component displays toast notifications to users.
 For the `DxToastProvider` configuration, refer to the following file: [ReportViewer.razor](BlazorReportViewer/Pages/ReportViewer.razor#L73).